IVF vs. Surrogacy: What’s the Difference?

 IVF Surrogacy Process: Step-by-Step Timeline

 The IVF surrogacy journey involves both medical and legal milestones.
-Here’s a simplified timeline:
+Here’s a simplified timeline for intended parents:

 - Initial consultation with a fertility clinic and surrogacy agency